grezzled/PixieColor/README.md

 **How to use it?**

-Just move your cursor over the desired color PixieColor will tell you the values of that color in a range of different formats (HEX,RGB..etc), then tap & hold ```Ctrl-Shift-C``` to copy.
+Just move your cursor over the desired color and PixieColor will tell you the values of that color in a range of different formats (HEX,RGB..etc), then tap & hold ```Ctrl-Shift-C``` to copy.

 Made with ❤️ using Visual Studio